-Year Ended December 31, 2015 2014 2013 Number of shares repurchased (in millions) 86 98 121 Average price per share \$ 41.33 \$ 40.97 \$ 39.84
+Year Ended December 31, 2016 2015 2014 Number of shares repurchased (in millions) 86 86 98 Average price per share \$ 43.62 \$ 41.33 \$ 40.97

-Since the inception of our initial share repurchase program in 1984 through our current program as of December 31, 2015, we have purchased 3.3 billion shares of our Company's common stock at an average price per share of \$15.36.
+Since the inception of our initial share repurchase program in 1984 through our current program as on December 31, 2016, we have purchased 3.4 billion shares of our Company's common stock at an average price per share of \$16.08.
 In addition to shares repurchased under the share repurchase program authorized by our Board of Directors, the Company's treasury stock activity also includes shares surrendered to the Company to pay the exercise price and/or to satisfy tax withholding obligations in connection with so-called stock swap exercises of employee stock options and/or the vesting of restricted stock issued to employees.
-In 2015, we repurchased \$3.5 billion of our stock.
-However, due to the timing of settlements, the total amount of treasury stock purchased that settled during 2015 was \$3.6 billion, which includes treasury stock that was purchased and settled during 2015 as well as treasury stock purchased in December 2014 that settled in early 2015.
-The net impact of the Company's treasury stock issuance and purchase activities in 2015 resulted in a net cash outflow of \$2.3 billion.
-We currently expect to repurchase \$2.0 billion to \$2.5 billion of our stock during 2016, net of proceeds from the issuance of treasury stock due to the exercise of employee stock options.
+In 2016, we repurchased \$3.7 billion of our stock.
+The net impact of the Company's treasury stock issuance and purchase activities in 2016 resulted in a net cash outflow of \$2.2 billion.
+We currently expect to repurchase approximately \$2.0 billion of our stock during 2017, net of proceeds from the issuance of treasury stock due to the exercise of employee stock options.